AprilBrother/wiki.aprbrother/zh/AB_BLE_Gateway_V4.md

 ## BLE

 - Bluetooth Smart( BLE) is based on NRF52832
 - Bluetooth with on board PCB antenna
-  - Bi-direction: Reads message advertised from BLE
+- Bi-direction: Reads message advertised from BLE devices
-      - devices and/or advertise command to BLE
-      - devices(not standard, by request)
 - 30M range in open space

 ## Wi-Fi